Cafè Rico's Ottantaventi, Coffee Beans 1kg

-The specific origins and distinct varieties are those of Rosso 50, but combined in different proportions.
+The specific origins and distinct varieties are those of Espresso Rosso, but combined in different proportions.
 The Arabicas are from the best selections of Brazil, Columbia, Honduras, India, Nicaragua and Peru.
 The premium Robustas are grown and selected in Congo, Java, India and Uganda.

 The floral and fruity notes of Central American Arabicas blend with the sweet Brazilian and the fruit and almond fragrances of Indian ones.
 The 20% African and Indian Robusta complete this extraordinary blend with aromatic intensity and round body.

 The roasting process is slow (about 24 minutes) and the temperature profile gentle to thoroughly cook each single bean avoiding thermal shocks which would break the coffee and spoil the aroma.
 Blending from distinct silos only takes place after the roasted varieties have matured for a few days.

 The separate and rigorous wood roasting of each of the ten Arabica and Robusta varieties undoubtedly enhances the extraordinary Ottantaventi blend with unmistakable characteristics that envelop the palate in an embrace of persistent, delicate and unique aromas.

 - Recommended for